grqphical/grqphical.github.io/content/projects/llmcord.md

 - Chatting with chat history
 - Ability to compare two LLM's responses side by side
 - Easy way to view your configured models in Discord

+You can learn more at the projects [repo](https://github.com/grqphical/llmcord)